Join us and make YOUR mark on the World!

 - Ph.D. degree in computer science, computer engineering, or a related field and several years of relevant experience.

-- Significant experience with the Juliet Test Suite.
+- Experience with the Juliet Test Suite and with industrial control systems software and hardware.
 Knowledge of one or more of the following computer science disciplines: embedded systems, scientific data analysis, machine learning, systems programming, software engineering, and high performance computing.

 - Demonstrated ability to secure sponsor funding through winning proposals and sponsor relationships.
 Previous experience working Department of Energy, Department of Homeland Security, Department of Defense, or a utility company.

 Pre-Employment Drug Test: External applicant(s) selected for this position will be required to pass a post-offer, pre-employment drug test.
 This includes testing for use of marijuana as Federal Law applies to us as a Federal Contractor.

 Security Clearance: This position requires a Department of Energy (DOE) Q-level clearance.

 If you are selected, we will initiate a Federal background investigation to determine if you meet eligibility requirements for access to classified information or matter.
 In addition, all L or Q cleared employees are subject to random drug testing.
 Q-level clearance requires U.S. citizenship.
 If you hold multiple citizenships (U.S. and another country), you may be required to renounce your non-U.S. citizenship before a DOE L or Q clearance will be processed/granted.
 For additional information, please see DOE Order 472.2.

 Note: This listing has two openings; these are Career Indefinite positions.
 Lab employees and external candidates may be considered for these positions.